-This committee consists of one standing director and all six of our outside directors: Tae-Seung Son, Sung-Tae Ro, Sang-Yong Park, Chan-Hyoung Chung, Dennis Chan, Zhiping Tian and Dong-Woo Chang.
+This committee consists of one standing director, Tae-Seung Son, and all seven of our outside directors: Sung-Tae Ro, Sang-Yong Park, Chan-Hyoung Chung, Dong-Woo Chang, In-Sub Yoon, Yo-hwan Shin and Soo-Young Song.
 The chairman is Tae-Seung Son.
 The committee oversees the selection of candidates for the representative directors of our subsidiaries.
 This committee holds meetings when such persons need to be appointed.